iLink-CyberShARE/workflow-cwl-public/README.md

 Web service wrapper for the Common Workflow Language API.
 The service provides two endpoints:
     - serialize: Converts a workflow plan in JSON format to CWL.
-    - run: Executes a cwl workflow plan with an assigned flow identifier.
+    - run: Executes a CWL workflow plan with a pre-assigned flow identifier.

 This microservice forms part of the SWIM model orchestration pool, for more information view:
 https://water.cybershare.utep.edu/resources/docs/en2/backend/swim-broker/

-## OpenAPI Screenshots

 ## Build and Run